palaa159/Docs/Hardware/12-Wifi_Programming_Tutorial.md

 #### On Windows

-From terminal you installed `esptool.py` to earlier, substitute your serial port name for `COM4` in the command below.
+From Command Prompt you installed `esptool.py` to earlier, substitute your serial port name for `COM4` in the command below.

 ```
-$ esptool.py --port COM4 write_flash ~/Downloads/DefaultWifiShield.bin
+$ esptool.py --port COM4 write_flash 0x000000 Downloads/DefaultWifiShield.bin
 ```

 ## Compile Source Code to build binary